 Using an expression subquery to compare values across a different table

-Dimensions allow aggregation of results of multiple data quality rules for monitoring and alerting.
-Every rule in Dataplex AutoDQ must be associated with a dimension.
+Dimensions let you aggregate the results of multiple data quality rules for monitoring and alerting.
+You must associate every data quality rule with a dimension.
 Dataplex supports the following dimensions:

 Typed input in rules

 All value parameters are passed as string values to the API.
-Dataplex requires inputs to follow the BigQuery format specified.
+Dataplex requires inputs to follow the BigQuery specified format.

 Binary-typed parameters can be passed as a